 All Level 2 installations will be completed at sites that are customers of Avista.
 Of the Level 2

-EVSE installations, “smartchargers” will be planned for installation in 100 residential and 90 other locations.
+EVSE installations, “smartchargers” will be planned for installation in 120residential and 100other locations.
 Smartchargers provide enhanced capabilities that allow for data acquisition, network communication, and demand response, which is essential to determine baseline charging profiles, enable demand response experiments, and ultimately help shape the long term impact of EV charging for the greatest benefit of all customers.

 Cost estimates for the various types of Level 2 and DC Fast Charging EVSE installations in the Company’s service territory are as follows: